An Integrated Software Development System for ARM Cortex-M Microcontrollers and Xilinx FPGA Systems

 Astrobe uses the latest version of the programming language Oberon.
 Its carefully designed features allow you to develop efficient, reliable, high- and low-level 32-bit native code embedded software without the arbitrary quirks and complexities associated with using C or assembler.
 No more manual makefiles, endless compiler switches, unpredictable behaviour etc. etc.

 Yes - it's hard to believe but it is almost true.
 The compiler was not designed to target every CPU architecture under the sun.
 It was developed from the ground up specifically to support ARM and Xilinx targets so it is compact and comprehensible.
 Unlike other compilers, its size is measured in thousands, not hundreds of thousands (or even millions in some cases!) lines of code.
 The end-result is a very robust system and any compiler bugs reported have been fixed in the subsequent release.

 Astrobe identifies many common programming errors at compile / link time before you even run your program; most others are automatically trapped at runtime.
 The system automatically identifies the point of failure by module name and source code line number so valuable time is not wasted trying to track down spurious side-effects.

-There are Starter, Personal and Professional Editions of Astrobe for Cortex-M to suit different types of users.
-Refer to the relevant Feature Matrix for a summary of everything that is included in each package:
+Refer to the relevant Feature Summary for a summary of everything that is included in each package:

 - Feature Summary - Astrobe for RISC5

-Download PDF documentation: the Oberon Language Report, the Oberon Programmers Guide and the Cortex-M3, Cortex-M4 and Cortex-M7 editions of Oberon for Microcontrollers.
+Download PDF documentation: the Oberon Language Report, the ARM Cortex-M Oberon Programmers Guide etc.

 Try the ready to compile and run source code examples distributed with Astrobe - such as the example code for a simple LED-blinking program.